 - My eyesight and visual perception, which are the most precious gifts of my adventure, were not affected at all.
 They remained as clear and as exciting as ever

-Although my experiment was in no way scientific, I believe that it gave me an interesting glimpse of all that Serrapeptase continues to do for me today, but it also highlighted the fact that the other supplements do more than complement Serrapeptase.
+Although my experiment was in no way scientific, I believe that it gave me an exciting glimpse of all that Serrapeptase continues to do for me today, but it also highlighted the fact that the other supplements do more than complement Serrapeptase.
 Each of them has a significant role to play in my continued good health.
-I am also as certain as I can be that it is the HealthPoint, which provides effective relief from the muscle tension of cerebral palsy.
+I am also as sure as I can be that it is the HealthPoint, which provides effective relief from the muscle tension of cerebral palsy.

 I believe that this experiment suggests sustainable improvements in my health and the ease with which I can manage my condition.
 It also makes it very clear that Serrapeptase is working for me on many levels.
-It was Serrapeptase that removed the pain of spasticity, at the very beginning of my adventure, before I learned about the other supplements, or the HealthPoint.
+It was Serrapeptase that removed the pain of spasticity, at the very beginning of my adventure, before I learned about the other supplements or the HealthPoint.

-In 2010, I hope to build upon all that I learnt during these two weeks by doing some detailed research into the scientific basis for these results.
+In 2010, I hoped to build upon all that I learnt during these two weeks by doing some detailed research into the scientific basis for these results.
 I am well aware that the experience of one person over such a short time is not enough upon which to base any conclusions, but I hope that it may provide a springboard for the next phase of my learning.
-I look forward to continuing to learn from the amazing people who enable and inspire My Serrapeptase Adventure, and to meeting and learning from new people and new experiences in the year ahead.
+I look forward to continuing to learn from the fantastic people who enable and inspire My Serrapeptase Adventure, and to meeting and learning from new people and new experiences in the year ahead.